 DESIGNING a targeted, holistic initiative

 Arlington’s Guarantee supports 200 very low income households with children who receive Arlington County Housing Grants.
-Also included in our sample are immigrants facing significant barriers and residents who are returning to the community after incarceration.
+Also included in our sample are 25 undocumented households and 25 individuals who are returning to the community after incarceration.
 Arlington’s Guarantee supports participants with:

 EVALUATING impacts and outcomes